What does a Director of Maintenance do?

 How to become a Director of Maintenance?

-- Earn a Relevant Degree: Start with a degree in facilities management, engineering, or a related field.
-This education provides the foundational knowledge needed to understand maintenance operations.
+- Pursue a relevant degree: Earn a degree in facilities management, engineering, or a related field.

 How long does it take to become a Director of Maintenance?